24 February, 2020, 10 30 AM-11 30 AM

 The aim is to then be one of the first shopping centres in Australia to roll out a Quiet Hour each month.

 Quiet Hour is designed to help make the shopping experience less stressful for people who experience sensory overload.
 Some of the lights will be turned down, the music and pager messages will be silent, the sounds on the checkouts will been lowered and there will been a “pause” in restocking of shelves and trolley replacement for one hour.

 Brickworks Marketplace is partnering with Cara, one of South Australia’s leading disability service providers.
-Cara’s skilled staff, who have experience in working alongside children and adults with disability, will assist with Quiet Hour and be on hand to answer any questions, as well as staffing a sensory withdrawal space for anyone who finds the experience overwhelming.
+Cara’s skilled staff, who have experience in working alongside children and adults with disability, will assist with Quiet Hour and be on hand to answer any questions.

 What is sensory overload?